cyberomin/cyberomin.github.io/_posts/2015-10-07-vagrant-jekyll.markdown

 <p>
 I set up a generic bash script for provisioning.
 Nothing serious, I just automated the installation of Ruby, Jekyll and its dependencies.
-I added `--no-rdoc` flag that tells the installation to skip the installation of Jekyll's documentation.
+I added <code>--no-rdoc</code> flag that tells the installation to skip the installation of Jekyll's documentation.
 </p>

 <p>